-Failing to follow minimum building regulations can result in you having to correct the work (or pay a fine).
+Note: Failing to follow minimum building regulations can result in you having to correct the work (or pay a fine).

 The price for using a private BCB varies.
 But, local authority BCBs calculate their fees on costings (including site inspections), the type of work involved, and: